mazebench/pushworld_heuristic/README.md

 PushWorld is basically Sokoban with polyominoes.

 - The player moves up, down, left, or right.
-- If the player pushes into a box, the whole contacted chain moves one cell if nothing hits a wall.
+- The player can walk into boxes and push them towards their goals.
 - The player and boxes can be multi-cell shapes, not just single tiles.
 - Boxes are weightless, so one push can move several touching boxes at once.
 - Not every box has a target.
 Some boxes are just tools or obstacles.